alabamenhu/DateTimeTimezones/docs/blog.md

     );

 Anytime someone calls `.bar` on a `Foo` object, Raku will output what the arguments are as well as the newly made object, and still return it so it doesn't interference with program flow.
-Because we can obtain the result of the original *and then do something with it*, we have the opportunity to mix in our role and have it affect every single `DateTime` that's created by just saying `$result but TimezoneAware[…]`.
+Because we can obtain the result of the original *and then do something with it*, we have the opportunity to mix in our role and have it affect every single `DateTime` that's created by just saying `$result does TimezoneAware[…]`.

 There was one small issue I found with using this technique and it's due to `DateTime`'s `.new` being a multimethod.
 Using `callsame` (which would pass us to the original `DateTime`) uses all the original arguments, which makes it impossible for us to add new arguments like `:daylight` or `:dst` or whatever we want to call it because the original method will reject them.